 The data showed women were quoted less for coverage most of the time, and the difference in their insurance premiums was often sizable.

 Men Were Quoted Higher Prices 62 Percent of the Time

-In a little more than a quarter of the quote pairs, the insurer employed unisex pricing where the male and female were quoted the exact same price.
+In a little more than a quarter of the quote pairs, the insurer employed gender-neutral pricing where the male and female were quoted the exact same price.
 This happened 27 percent of the time.

-Sex-Based Pricing Trends Depend on Age of Drivers
+Gender-Based Pricing Trends Depend on Age of Drivers

 The results were far from being uniform across all age groups.